 Your content takes precedence on Pinterest.

 In fact, depending on how much content you create, you may not ever need to save anyone else’s content at all.
-Though most Pinners do enjoy supporting other creators in their niche.
+However, most Pinners do enjoy supporting other creators in their niche.

 Pinterest distributes your content to your followers first.
 Based on their reaction (or LACK of reaction), Pinterest determines how widely to distribute that Pin.